17

 Local conditions (the sensitivity of the receiver, the presence of interference, the height of the reception point, city conditions, obstacles or their absence), the conductivity of the soil also play a role.
 As a result of these various factors, the final value of absorption is obtained.

-Field norm for dx reception of medium waves
+Field norm for DX reception of medium waves

 Link length and maximum field strength